 Cancer screenings can save lives—but not everyone who needs screening is getting it

 The statistics in Monroe County may surprise you—among those who are insured, only 70.7% are screened for colorectal cancer, 83% for breast cancer, and 84.9% for cervical cancer.
-And according to the Cancer Services Program of Monroe County, the numbers are even lower for the under-insured and uninsured.
+And according to the Cancer Services Program of the Finger Lakes Region, the numbers are even lower for the under-insured and uninsured.

 The fact that some of the people you work with may not be getting screened is a critical concern because it means they’re missing a potentially lifesaving opportunity.

 We can help you and your employees overcome the obstacles